Fitness Trainer Kayla Itsines Wears Black Sports Bra & Shorts For New Workout Video

 AT HOME NO JUMPING WORKOUT #BBGathome #SWEATathome Here is a no jumping workout that you can do AT HOME.
 I filmed this workout not long after being cleared to train postpartum so it’s perfect for beginners or any new mums looking to build back their strength.
 This is also a great one for any of the #BBGcommunity asking for QUIET workouts, as jumping exercises can often be quite noisy if you’re inside on floor boards or around furniture which isn’t stable.
 All you need is a recovery band, resistance band and some dumbbells (if you don’t have dumbbells you can substitute them for screw top milk cartons filled with water – as you’ll see in my upcoming video ????) ⠀⠀⠀⠀⠀⠀⠀⠀ ✅Deadbug – 12 reps ✅Glute Bridge & Opening – 10 reps ✅Lateral Lunge – 12 reps (6 each side) ✅Negative Push-Up (knees) – 10 reps ✅Band Pull-Apart – 15 reps ✅Bicep Curl (underhand) – 15 reps Set a timer for 10 minutes and aim to complete 2 laps!
 For any more advanced members of the #BBGcommunity, try to complete as many laps as possible. ⠀⠀⠀⠀⠀⠀⠀⠀ For more workouts like these, head to the link in my bio. ⠀⠀⠀⠀⠀⠀⠀⠀ www.kaylaitsines.com/BBGatHome ⠀⠀⠀⠀⠀⠀⠀⠀ #BBG #BBGstronger #BBGbeginner #BBG2020 #BBGcommunity #workoutvideo #athomeworkout #nojumpingworkout #quietworkout

-In the first video, Kayla demonstrates the deadbug exercise, a move that is performed laying with the back on the floor.
-The second video features the glute bridge and opening and requires a resistance band to provide tension around the thighs.
+In the first video, Kayla demonstrates the deadbug exercise, a move that she performs with her back on the floor.
+The second video features the glute bridge and opening and involves a resistance band to provide tension around the thighs.
 The third exercise in the circuit is called the lateral lunge.
 Kayla alternates between legs as she steps out to the side and leans deep into the lunge.

 The fourth video contains the negative push-up exercise, which is performed on the knees.
 The push-up is followed by band pull-aparts, another exercise that requires a resistance band.
-The final exercise in the workout, the underhand bicep curl, is carried out with one dumbbell in each hand.
+The final exercise in the workout, the underhand bicep curl, is done with one dumbbell in each hand.

 In the caption of the post, Kayla explains her motivation behind the “no jumping” workout.
 She writes that it was one of the first workouts she did postpartum and that it is great for new moms looking to rebuild their strength.
 She adds that the lack of jumping is also perfect for those who have requested quiet workouts to avoid noisy floorboards or unstable furniture accidents.